Multi-factor methods: an overview

 Enable the Google Authenticator or other soft token authenticator apps as a secondary authenticator option for your customers.
 Customers will receive their temporary one-time passcodes via the application.

-Label Name | Help your customers identify which service to look for in their authenticator app.
-Add a display name in this field that will appear above the soft token in the authenticator application.
+Label Name | You can help customers identify which token to look for in their authenticator app by adding a descriptive name.
+This way they will spot more easily which temporary token to use for your application.
 If there is no Label Name added, the soft token label in the authenticator application will default to the brand name specified in the application's branding policy. |

 See Setup and Manage Customer Notification for further information on how to customize and brand the Adaptive MFA notification email and text messages.